Categories: Entrepreneur

 A World of a Differences: Intrapreneurship vs Entrepreneurship

 By definition, an intrapreneur is a person who works for a bigger company.
 However, he has the liberty to act as the leader of the business.
 Most of the time, the intrapreneurship is responsible for handling a small team.
 All projects delivered or tasks completed by this team will be owned by the intrapreneur.
 Meanwhile, they are also given the freedom to make “crucial” decisions and even take up initiatives with the brand at its core.
-Many a time, when you search for intrapreneur “Google” or any search engine, you will be asked if you looked for “entrepreneur”.
+Many a time, when you search for intrapreneur “Google or any search engine, you will be asked if you looked for “entrepreneur”.
 Well, both these terms are often confused.
-Yet, you need to understand that there is a marked difference in intrapreneurship vs entrepreneurship.
+Yet, you need to understand that there is a marked difference between intrapreneurship vs entrepreneurship.

 By definition, an entrepreneur is a person who has their own business.
 The business is owned by them, and they are responsible for the profit or loss incurred by the brand.
 Being the owner of the company, they have absolute freedom to do anything with their company.
 Most of the time, entrepreneurs lead a riskier life than intrapreneurs.
-However, when the business grows and makes more money – the owner is likely to benefit the most.
+However, when the business grows and makes more money, the owner is likely to benefit the most.

 Benefits of Intrapreneurship